KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [wuforecast by MattLugar](https://github.com/MattLugar/wuforecast)

+0. This module is outdated: Deprecated.
+Wunderground API isn't working anymore.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found `Magic Mirror` in file `wuforecast.js`: Replace it with `MagicMirror²`.